openeemeter/heroku-buildpack-python/README.md

 # ** Open EE Meter Fork ***

-The fork allows installs numpy before installing pip requirements in order to be able to install the `statsmodels`, which fails without an existing numpy install.
+The fork allows installing numpy before installing pip requirements in order to fix a bug with the install of `statsmodels`.
 The numpy install is triggered by a file `pre-requirements.txt`.
 This file has the same format as a pip requirements file.

 An IFTTT recipe is set up to alert us when the upstream repo has changes for merging.